dlt-hub/data_engineering_best_practices/README.md

 - Organize data into partitions based on access patterns, query performance, or chronological order to improve query speed and reduce costs.
 - Use caching mechanisms for frequently accessed data to decrease load times and reduce database load.
 - Regularly check data integrity and consistency through automated validation checks, ensuring that storage and loading processes haven't introduced errors.
-- Choose efficient file formats for storage and processing, especially for large datasets, to enhance performance and reduce storage space.
 - Implement automated policies for data archiving to manage data lifecycle, ensuring that only relevant data is actively stored and accessed, while older data is archived cost-effectively.
 - Adopt scalable storage solutions that can grow with your data needs, ensuring that storage capacity is not a bottleneck.
 - Apply data compression to reduce storage requirements and speed up data transfer rates, particularly for large datasets.
+Use consistent compression types to enable comparing compressed values.
 - Establish robust disaster recovery plans, including regular backups and failover mechanisms, to ensure data availability and continuity in case of system failures.